QualitativeDataRepository/iqmrnavigator/modules/fieldwork.md

 **Diana Kapiszewski**

 This session continues the discussion of interviewing begun in the previous module.
-We consider a range of choices and challenges involved in conducting interviews and following-up thereafter, options for capturing interview data, and the evidentiary strengths and weaknesses of interview data. ..conduct, and follow-up after one-on-one interviews.
+We consider a range of choices and challenges involved in conducting interviews and following-up thereafter, options for capturing interview data, and the evidentiary strengths and weaknesses of interview data.
 Participants will have the opportunity to create various tools for use in their own research, including a research pitch and an informed consent script, and sample interview questions.

 **Required readings:**